Mommy (1995 film): Plot

 The movie is set in the town of Woodscreek, Iowa and narrated via voice over throughout by a twelve-year-old girl named Jessica Ann.
 One afternoon, her mother, known as Mrs. Sterling, visits the McKinley Elementary School Jessica Ann attends to meet with her teacher, Mrs. Withers.
-Jessica Ann has repeatedly won previous Student of the Year awards the last two years, but this year Mrs. Withers has decided to award the prize this year to another student, a Mexican boy named Eduardo Melendez.
+Jessica Ann has repeatedly won previous Student of the Year awards the last two years, but this year Mrs. Withers has decided to award the prize to another student, a Mexican boy named Eduardo Melendeez.
 Mrs. Sterling dislikes this decision and learns it's because he is a person of color.
 After Mrs. Withers refuses to change her mind about the award, Mrs. Sterling pushes her off a stepladder and breaks her neck with her bare hands.

 After Mrs. Sterling tells Jessica Ann that she found her teacher dead, the police arrive led by detective Lt.
 March who immediately suspects that the death may not be accidental.
 After interviewing Mrs. Sterling, he tells her he will be in touch and implies he suspects her involvement.
 Mrs. Sterling has previously been married twice, first to Jessica Ann’s father and then to her second husband Mr. Sterling.
 During her narration, Jessica Ann reveals that her mother may have married Mr. Sterling to gain access to his finances, although he was not as rich as she first thought.

 Upon returning home, Jessica Ann is comforted by her Aunt Beth, the sister of Mrs. Sterling, who later reveals to her that Mrs. Sterling is possibly not stable and unable to have the same emotions as others, although she loves her daughter very much.
 Mrs. Sterling’s new partner, Mark Jeffries, arrives home.
 Unbeknownst to Mrs. Sterling, Jessica Ann and Beth, Mark is an insurance investigator determined to find out the truth about Mr. Sterling’s death and has begun an intimate relationship with the widow to determine the truth.